livecomsjournal/livecomsjournal.github.io/_policies/08_editorial_board.md

 permalink: /editorial_board/
 ---

+These policies are currently a draft, and not yet in force.

 ## Policies on Decisions
 Issues regarding governance structure, editorial board membership, leadership, and financial model must be decided by a 2/3 majority vote of those members of the editorial board who vote on the issue.